-This manual is written for the person who manages and maintains the Compaq Tru64 UNIX (formerly DIGITAL UNIX) operating system.
+This manual is written for the person who manages and maintains the Tru64TM UNIX (formerly known as DIGITAL UNIX) operating system.
 The manual assumes that this individual is familiar with Tru64 UNIX commands, the system configuration, and the system hardware.
-This manual also assumes that the Prestoserve hardware is already installed.